kjhandy/cep-engr-app/README.md

 ### Downloading an editor

 You'll need a code editor in order to complete the project.
-There are many out there - IntelliJ, Sublime, Atom, etc. If you have a preference, feel free to use it.
+There are many out there - Sublime, Atom, etc. If you have a preference, feel free to use it.
 If not, [Atom](https://atom.io/) is a good choice.
 Choose your favorite and download it.

 ### Cloning the repo